openbmc/openbmc-tools/README.md

 Apache 2.0 license.
 Licensing everything under Apache 2.0 will just hurt our heads less.
 Lets keep the lawyers off our backs. ^

-^ Any exceptions must be accompanied by a LICENSE file in the relevant subdirectory, and be compatible with Apache 2.0.
+^Any exceptions must be accompanied by a LICENSE file in the relevant subdirectory, and be compatible with Apache 2.0.
 You thought you would get away without any fine print?

 ## How you consume the repository

-Probably with difficulty.
-Don't expect the layout to remain static, or scripts to continue to exist from one commit to the next.
+There's no standard way to install the scripts housed in the here, so adding parts of the repository to your PATH might be a bit of a dice-roll.
+We may also move or remove scripts from time to time as part of housekeeping.
+It's probably best to copy things out if you need stability.